ibmresilient/resilient-community-apps/.scripts/mirror-containers/README.md

 ### Initialization
 * Ensure that the local container tool, docker or podman, is accessible.
 If root permissions are needed to run these commands, use `sudo` or `su` to access that login account in advance.
-* Login to each repository using the `docker login` orr `podman login` commands.
+* Login to each registry using the `docker login` orr `podman login` commands.

 ## mirror-all-images.sh
-This script is used to copy all container images from the IBM official repository, quay.io, to a customer's private repository.
-It uses local container tools such as `docker` or `podman` to pull containers down from quay.io and then push them to the private repository.
+This script is used to copy all container images from the IBM official registry, quay.io, to a customer's private registry.
+It uses local container tools such as `docker` or `podman` to pull containers down from quay.io and then push them to the private registry.

 ### Usage
 /bin/bash mirror-all-images fqdn.registry.io [docker | podman]

-* fqdn.registry.io - name or ip address of the replication repository
+* fqdn.registry.io - name or ip address of the replication registry
 * [docker | podman] - optional reference to the tool to perform the container transfer.
 If missing, the script will attempt to determine which tool exists.